wp-plugins/wp-to-twitter/readme.txt

 == Upgrade Notice ==

-Please check your WP to Twitter settings after upgrading.
+This is a beta release with OAuth support.
+Please read the changelog before upgrading.

 == Screenshots ==